youssefalmeldin/Spring-Boot-Multi-Database-/README.md

 - 🛠️ Dedicated `DataSource`, `EntityManagerFactory`, and `TransactionManager` for each
 - 🔍 SQL logging and auto schema update enabled
 - 🐘 PostgreSQL runs easily via Docker
-- 🐬 MySQL used locally for development
+- 🐬 MySQL is used locally for development

 ---